Possible, New Support of my Explanation

 Mujagic Z, Mujagic H, Prnjavorac B.

-(BC), we examined its serum levels and frequencies of its increase in breast
+cancer (BC), we examined its serum levels and frequencies of its increase in

-cancer patients (BCP), and compared them to those in two controls.
-We also
+breast cancer patients (BCP), and compared them to those in two controls.
+We

 calculated sensitivity and specificity of PRL in BC.
 Patients and METHODS: The